-Chena Power Plant is an existing stationary source owned and operated by Aurora, which consists of four existing coal-fired boilers, three 76 million British Thermal Units (MMBtu)/hour overfeed traveling grate stoker type boilers and one 269 MMBtu/hr spreader-stoker type boiler that burn coal to produce steam for heating and power.
-The BACT analysis from Aurora, which includes emission units found in Operating Permit AQ0315TVP03 Revision 1, was submitted by email to DEC on March 20, 2017.
+Chena Power Plant is an existing stationary source owned and operated by Aurora, which consists of four existing coal-fired boilers, three 76 million British Thermal Units (MMBtu)/hour

 In letters dated November 16, 2017 and September 10, 2018, DEC requested additional information to assist it in making a legally and practicably enforceable BACT determination for the source.
 Both DEC and EPA comments were enclosed in the letters.
 Aurora responded to the information requests on December 22, 2017 and November 1, 2018.
 DEC reviewed these responses and incorporated the additional information into its BACT Determination as warranted.